status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ### 12. Copy signing key over to Pi

 !!! note
-    If you haven't generated your validator key(s) and/or made your deposit yet, follow the instructions on [this page](./deposit.md) before carrying on.
+    If you haven't generated your validator key(s) and/or made your deposit yet, follow the instructions on the [deposit page](./deposit.md) before carrying on.

 We'll use the `scp` command to send files over SSH.
 It allows you to copy files between computers, say from your Raspberry Pi to your desktop/laptop, or vice-versa.

-Copy the folder containing your validator key(s) from your computer to your `pi`'s homefolder by opening up a new terminal window and running the following command:
+Copy the folder containing your validator key(s) from your computer to your `pi`'s home folder by opening up a new terminal window and running the following command:

 ```sh
 scp -r <VALIDATOR_KEYS_DIRECTORY> pi@195.177.101.93: